Peer Effects in Consideration and Preferences: The Model

-We next offer a simple example. {\value{example}} \begin{example} Suppose the utility that Agent $a$ gets from alternative $v$ if it is considered in set $\mathcal{C}$ is given by $u_{a,v,\mathcal{C}}\left(\mathbf{y},\mathcal{NR}_{a}\right)+\xi_{v}$, where $u_{a,v,\mathcal{C}}$ captures the mean utility from the alternative when it is in the given consideration set and the $\xi_{v}$s are independent and identically distributed (i.i.d.) taste shocks that are distributed according to the standard Type I extreme value distribution.
-As a result, for $v\in\mathcal{C}$,
+where $\Char{\cdot}$ is the indicator function.
+If the $\xi_{a,v,\mathcal{C}}$s are independent and identically distributed (i.i.d.) shocks, distributed according to the standard Type I extreme value distribution, then the above expressions simplify to

-Note that consideration sets can directly affect utilities from alternatives.
-In particular, we allow for violations of the independence of irrelevant alternatives since, for $v\neq v'$,